C0deWiser/workflow/README.md

     });
 ```

-You may define few callbacks to a single transition.
+You may define a few callbacks to a single transition.

 ### EventListener

 Transition generates `ModelTransited` event.
-You may define `EventListener` to listen to it.
+You may define `EventListener`
+to listen to it.

 ```php
 use \Codewiser\Workflow\Events\ModelTransited;